Gluten-free Reese’s Pieces Brownie Brittle recalled over undeclared wheat

-MADISON HEIGHTS, Mich.
-(WXIN) — Snacks marketed as gluten-free are being recalled because they may contain wheat.
+Snacks marketed as gluten-free are being recalled because they may contain wheat.
+KTLA’s sister station WXIN reports.

 The U.S. Food and Drug Administration said the recall involves Gluten Free Reese’s Pieces Brownie Brittle, which was sold in stores nationwide and online.